 So it really so bad?

 Well … yes.
 Thousands of years of incorporating elephants into traditional cultures, religious practices and subsistence tasks is one thing.

-Groups of tourists all jumping onto an elephant’s back without its consent, all day long, just for a cool story or a picture?
+Groups of tourists all jumping onto an elephant’s back, all day long, just for a cool story or a picture?
 That is A VERY DIFFERENT THING.

 That’s not worth it.

 You are the demand factor in this equation.
 You control whether or not elephant riding is offered to tourists.